 Rachel Summers was this during her Excalibur days.
 When she was in the X-Men initially, she was a stick thin tomboy wearing very conservative clothes and costumes.
 Then she got abducted into the Mojoverse, and when she got back her body had become a lot curvier (apparently somebody remembered that she's supposed to look a lot like her mother, Jean Grey).
 Her costume was now a red, one piece leather catsuit with integrated heels and adorned with spikes.
 Her off duty clothes were not as risque, but only just.

 Susan Storm aka The Invisible Woman of Fantastic Four.
-Her regular costume(s) already flatter her, but her sex appeal often gets dialed up in alternate universes, especially ones where her invisibility is tweaked to put her in Naked People Are Funny situations (as seen in 1602).
+Her regular costume(s) are shown to be very form-fitting.
+She is also shown to have nice breasts that are buxom, an Impossible Hourglass Figure, and a voluptuous body.
+However, her sex appeal often gets dialed up in alternate universes, especially ones where her invisibility is tweaked to put her in Naked People Are Funny situations (as seen in 1602).

 Cheryl Blossom defined this in the 1980s (where it got her written out of the books) and '90s.
 Dan DeCarlo gave her a Pamela Anderson clone body, with even larger breasts and buttocks than was normal for Riverdale girls, and was frequently seen in skimpier clothes than all the others.
 In one beach storyline, she tried to go topless.

 Red Monika from Battlechasers.
 Huge boobs, ridiculous figure, big red hair and stripperific outfits?
 She's pure Ms. Fanservice.